Poh-BrainMemLab/BrainMemLab/team/index.md

 <h3 style="text-align:center;">Join us!</h3>

-**We are currently not hiring full-time Research Assistants**.
-However, we would love to connect with propsective students and interns.<br>
+**We are currently not hiring full-time Research Assistants**.<br>
+However, we would love to connect with propsective students and interns.
 Interested candidates can email Jia-Hou at jiahou.poh[at]nus.edu.sg